0Aleksander/nike_svg/README.md

 - `index.html`: The main HTML file containing the SVG code and JavaScript for rendering the logo.
 - `styles.css`: (Optional) CSS file to style the page (if necessary).
-- `nike-logo.svg`: The SVG file with the Nike logo representation (if you decide to separate the SVG into a standalone file).
-- `nike-logo.png`: (Optional) The original Nike logo image used for tracing.